Treating mesothelioma symptoms

 Breathlessness

 Breathlessness is a common symptom of pleural mesothelioma.
-It is often caused by a build-up of the fluid between the 2 layers of the pleura (the membranes that cover the lungs).
-This is called a pleural effusion.
+It is often caused by a build-up of fluid between the 2 layers of the pleura.
+The pleura are the linings (membranes) that cover the lungs.
+This build-up is called a pleural effusion.

 Cough

-Coughing is also a common symptom of mesothelioma.
+Coughing is also common with mesothelioma.
 This can be difficult to cope with, as it can sometimes cause other symptoms such as pain, vomiting and tiredness.

-Your doctor may be able to give you medicines, such as a low dose of morphine painkiller, to help.
+Your doctor may be able to give you medicines, such as a low dose of morphine.
 You may also find it helpful to:

-- sleep in a different position – maybe propped up with pillows
+- sleep in a different position – such as propped up with pillows

 - use steam inhalations or saline nebulisers – a nebuliser is a small machine that turns saline into a fine mist, so you can breathe it deep into your lungs.